FAForever/wiki-pages/Infrastructure/Patches/Game-&-Balance-Patchnotes-2012.md

  Level5 = 500

 ## 3614
-### Bug fixes
-- You can now pause the anti-nuke missile construction.
-- Fixed a warning "info: Warning: \000/projectiles/tananglertorpedo06/tananglertorpedo06_proj.bp\000 has mesh defined both inline and by reference"
-- Fixed sera t2 torpedo launcher projectiles going through islands and damaging enemy units.
 ### Balance changes
 - T1 Bomber reload time increased to 4 seconds (from 2), to fix bomb drop exploit/abuse.
 - Reverted the T1 Tank speed to 3599 (-0.1 in speed except for mantis).
 - Fixing the UEF T3 bomber energy cost.
 It now costs the same as the other factions.

-## 3610
-- Scores were not registered correctly.
-- Chat was doubled in game.
-- Replays were not playing.